 2. Targeting the right candidateThe use of social media has transformed the way candidates can be sourced and attracted.
 Businesses now have the opportunity to pin-point their ideal candidates in a much more efficient and effective way.
 This is especially relevant when it comes to targeting passive candidates, who may well already be followers of the brand on networks such as Facebook or Twitter.
 Essentially an organisation’s consumer base can be its talent pool, which is why it’s crucial to ensure the business builds long-term relationships with its consumers – so that when the requirement surfaces for specific talent, there’s an opportunity to convert them into employees.
 Likewise, it is crucial to ensure the recruitment process is a positive experience in order to protect a brand’s reputation and maintain a positive relationship with unsuccessful applicants.

 Read more on business use of social media:

 - Why businesses need to bother with social media

 - AMBAM: The London-centric social network connecting small local brands to consumers

 - A look at how LinkedIn is celebrating its 12th anniversary

+3. Attracting entry level talentWhen targeting younger generations, such as Generation Y or Z, who were born from the mid-80s to present day, graduate recruitment programmes need to become smarter to engage this audience.
+These groups have grown up in a much more digital world and are demanding more innovative methods when it comes to recruitment.
 Futurestep’s Innovation Imperative revealed that 49 per cent of candidates are more likely to consider a position if it is advertised in an innovative way and that it would make them feel more positively towards an organisation.
 From mobile-optimised career sites or facilitating video interviews on-the-go, businesses must concentrate on evolving their digital initiatives to engage a much more tech-savvy audience.